BrianWill/pigeon/docs/go-pigeon-notes.md

     (println "after")
 ```

 This program, like any other program, starts with a call to main in its original goroutine.
 After printing "before", main spawns another goroutine, which calls tom.
 The two goroutines continue execution independently: the original goroutine completes when its call to main returns; the second goroutine completes when its call to tom returns.
 However, the original goroutine is special in that, when it completes, the program will terminate even if other goroutines have not yet completed.
-(In Go, there are ways to ensure a goroutine will wait for the completion of other goroutines, but for simplicity we have no such means in StaticPigeon).
+(In Go, there are ways to ensure a goroutine will wait for the completion of other goroutines, but for simplicity we have no such means in GoPigeon).

 Nothing is guaranteed about when and for how long the goroutines get time to run on the CPU.
 In some cases, a goroutine will start execution immediatly after spawning; in other cases, it won’t.
 In some cases, the goroutine which spawns another will continue running for some time; in other cases, it will wait some time before being resumed.
 All of this depends on the choices of the runtime and the OS scheduler.
 The goroutines will be paused and resumed at times we can neither determine nor predict.